roop/citron/docs/grammar-file.md

 Both the `end_before` and `end_after` clauses are optional.
 If any of the tokens (or token sequences) in any of the clauses matches, the nonterminal would be considered to end.
-Additionally, and even if neither clause is specified, the nonterminal would be considered to end when the end of input is reached (i.e. when [`endParsing()`] is called).
+Additionally, the nonterminal would be considered to end when the end of input is reached (i.e. when [`endParsing()`] is called).

 [`endParsing()`]: /citron/parser-interface/api/CitronParser/#endparsing